marskar/summer-curriculum/pres.md

 ---

 # Background
 We are international cancer researchers and clinicians working in the field of cancer prevention and that we have gathered some of our colleagues to develop a primary cancer prevention strategy.

-Our goal is to design the intervention in one country with the idea that it could later be adapted to other countries.
-Our goal is to increase HPV vaccination rates for cervical cancer prevention.
+Our goal is to increase HPV vaccination rates for cervical cancer prevention in India, so that it could later be adapted to other countries.

 # Stakeholders